-The purpose of spousal support is to help one spouse secure just payments from the other due to the change of life that divorce beings.
-For this reason, alimony payments are necessary for many divorce cases due to one party making most of the income.
-However, many spouses may be wondering how long can spousal support payments last in California?
-The Southern California family law attorneys at The Law Offices of William Edgar explain the details on how the court decides the amount of time a spouse needs to pay spousal support.
+The purpose of spousal support is to help lesser-earning spouses maintain their standard of living during and after divorce.
+Alimony payments are necessary for couples where one spouse makes most of the income.
+However, many spouses may be wondering: how long do spousal support payments last in California?
+The Southern California family law attorneys at Law Offices of H. William Edgar explain how the court determines the amount of time a spouse needs to pay spousal support.

-The general rule is that spousal support will last for half the length of a less than 10 years long marriage.
-However, if marriages are longer, the court will not set an alimony duration.
+The general rule is that spousal support will last for half the length of marriages that last 10 years or less.
+However, if marriages last longer than 10 years, the court will not set an alimony duration.
 The burden will be on the party who pays to prove that spousal support is not necessary at some point in the future.
 The court is the one who will decide how long a spouse is expected to pay spousal support by following certain general equitable principles and guidelines.

 Time is not the only factor that plays a role in determining the length of alimony payments.
-Some factors outside of the length of the marriage that influences alimony payments include:
+Factors outside of the length of the marriage that ends alimony payments include:

-- The spouse lives with another person for longer than 3 months
+- If the recipient spouse lives with another person for longer than 3 months

-- The spouse paying spousal support reaches “full retirement age.”
+- If the paying spouse reaches “full retirement age"